The Day the Ostrich Went to Church

 If you are interested in my “stuff” regarding disciple-making, there are several options.

-The Disciple-makers Training Course is a unique “one of a kind” online course.
+The Mastering Disciple-Making Course is a unique “one of a kind” online course.
 There are over 30 videos, along with supporting documents.
 My son and I are available to help anywhere along the journey.
 Lane is a church planter, so his input comes from that vantage point.
 My own vantage is now from a more mature church.
-For those who are part of my email list I’m making a discount coupon available for the Disciple-makers Training Course.
-At checkout, insert this code: HTYYCBJYE57Y This reduces your cost by $99.
-In essence, the course is then 2/3 off the usual price.

-Discipleship in a Box is a second option.
+Disciple-Makers Book Bundle is a second option.
 This introductory packet includes the teacher and student version of Take Root and Bear Fruit, which we teach in convert classes; my books, The How and Why of New Convert Care, You Wouldn’t Want an Ostrich for Your Mama, Ten – The First Ten Days of New Life; Personal Devotion (Keep It Simple Saints) and Fitly Framed, as an e-book.
-The latter is our third class for converts.
-It helps the newcomer find their place in ministry.
-As a bulk sale, Discipleship in a Box is discounted by over 25%.
-These resources normally sell for $133.92.
-Just now, only $83.80.
-I pay the shipping and satisfaction is guaranteed.

 I'm interested in what is working for you.
 Particularly, how are you using social media, online classes, zoom, etc. to retain converts.
 Second, what are you doing to connect the converts socially to your group.
 Please put your notes below or email me at carltoncoonsr@gmail.com.